xu-shawn/Schoenemann/README.md

 - [Thanks](#thanks)

 # About
-This is a simple (currently not functional and not UCI-Compatible) chess engine written in C++.
+This is a simple chess engine written in C++.
 The name was inspired by this chess line in the ruy lopez:
 ```
 1. e4 e5 2.
 Nf3 Nc6 3.
 Bb5 f5 4. d4 fxe4 5.
 Nxe5 Nxe5 6. dxe5 c6 7.
 Nc3 *
 ```